 SODIUM HYALURONATE TO HYDRATE SKIN

+Sodium hyaluronate its a form of hyaluronic acid that attracts and binds to the skin up to 1000 times its weight in water.
+Plus, it works well both in high and low humidity conditions.
 When skin has that much moisture, it plumps up.
 This alone is enough to make your fine lines look smaller – temporarily.
 Hydration also makes skin soft and gives the complexion a dewy glow (think Korean skin).

 Related: Why You Need Hyaluronic Acid In Your Skincare Routine, No Matter Your Skin Type

 NOTE: The colours indicate the effectiveness of an ingredient.
 It is ILLEGAL to put toxic and harmful ingredients in skincare products.